alexmao86/sock5-client-windows/README.md

 # sock5-client-windows

 sock5 client windows is one compact sock5 client for windows. if you are in limited network for reason of security or client statistics.
-Typical usage such as visiteingGooge from China, then there is one option that setup one proxh server then you can proxy to Google from one linux VPS out of mainland.
+Typical usage such as visiteing Googe from China, then there is one option that setup one proxh server then you can proxy to Google from one linux VPS out of mainland.
 Because there is SSH server integrated and running on all linux VPS, so from client, the most simple way to setup sock5 client is type one command:

 ```shell
 ssh -D 1337 -q -C -N user@yoursite.com